betfair-down-under/autoHubTutorials/greyhoundModelling/README.md

 Evaluates feature importance for each of the regression models

-### Complete Code
+## Complete Code

-Both Logistic Regression and Feature Importance notebooks as a `.py` file
+Both Logistic Regression and Feature Importance notebooks are available as a `.py` file, named `main.py` available in the root directory.

+Run python script

+`py main.py`